 3.11.
 Bitcoin checkpoints

 Note that the Bitcoin anchoring mechanism has a priority over checkpoints, so if a Sequentia block with a consolidated checkpoint references a Bitcoin block that is no longer valid, the checkpoint is also invalid.
 If a marker included in a Bitcoin transaction is orphaned from the Bitcoin blockchain, then the checkpoint associated with that marker is no longer valid in Sequentia.
 However, validators may prune the portion of the chain that is antecedent to the height of a consolidated checkpoint, so they might lose crucial information if Bitcoin reorganizes the chain at a greater depth than the checkpoint; this is why the checkpoint should be “buried deep enough” in the past.
-A depth of about two weeks (2016 Bitcoin blocks) may seem reasonable since a two-week reorganization in Bitcoin would be such a rare event that it would likely require manual intervention from the entire ecosystem, at least by miners, professional services, and sidechain nodes, amongst others.
+A depth of about two weeks (2016 Bitcoin blocks) may seem reasonable since a two-week reorganization in Bitcoin would be such a rare event that it would likely require manual intervention from the entire ecosystem, at least by miners, professional services, and sidechain nodes, among others.

 Last updated